bjrhodes/rhodes-and-rhodes-invitational/src/content/fixtures/cricklade-hotel-spa-swindon.md

 ## Perfect Weekend

-Consider making this a weekend getaway - play the tournament on Saturday afternoon and Sunday morning; then enjoy the spa facilities and luxury accommodation.
+Consider making this a weekend getaway - play the tournament on Saturday afternoon and Sunday morning; then enjoy the spa facilities and luxury accommodation on Saturday night.
 It's the perfect way to celebrate completing the tournament series.

 ## What to Bring